By André Casterman, Chief Marketing Officer at INTIX – the data management fintech

 The global consultancy company concluded: “Alternative solutions and new competitors are upending the industry’s fundamentals.”

-However, over recent years, alternative messaging, clearing and settlement channels have emerged primarily focused on lowering the costs of processing low-value retail and wholesale payments.
+However, over recent years, alternative messaging, clearing and settlement channels have emerged primarily focused on lowering the processing costs of cross-border retail and wholesale payments.
 Examples include Earthport (a global payments network) and EBICS (a secure Internet messaging protocol).
 Next to alternative networking options, new payment instruments such as real-time payments have been rolled out in dozens of countries, as well as in the pan-European market (SEPA).
-Those innovations have demonstrated that cross-border payments are being re-invented, and that clients are welcoming those following increased expectations.
+Those innovations have demonstrated that cross-border payments are being re-invented for good, and that clients are welcoming those following rapid adoption of domestic schemes.

 Given the superior experience that real-time payments offer, this payment instrument is now expected to expand rapidly at cross-border level too.
-New entrants are indeed betting big on the “distributed ledger technology” (DLT) and on the blockchain to accelerate messaging, clearing and settlement of remittance payments in support of incumbent transaction banks and emerging payments processors.
-Examples of blockchain-based cross-border payment networks include Ripple and IBM.
+Some new entrants are betting big on the “distributed ledger technology” (DLT) and on the blockchain to accelerate execution of cross-border remittance and business-to-business payments whilst drastically reducing processing costs.
+Examples of blockchain-based cross-border payment networks include Ripple and IBM Blockchain World Wire.

 Considering the intense competition between traditional payment networks, as well as the emerging competition amongst recently established blockchain-based players, one can expect financial institutions to have ample choice and to gradually adopt those new options in order to improve service and experience to their clients.
-This however will drastically raise the level of complexity for banks’ internal payments operations teams.
+This, however, will certainly raise the level of complexity for banks’ internal payments operations and IT teams as each network proposition comes with its own technical infrastructure, security and formatting requirements.

 Thai Siam Commercial Bank completes cross-border transfer using Ripple technology in just 1 minute.
 FXStreet